simon-anders/htseq/trunk/doc/features.rst

          from the first (*seqname*), the forth (*start*), the fifth (*end*), and the seventh (*strand*) column.

-   When created by a ``GFF_Reader`` object, the following attributes are also present, with the information from the remaining GFF columns:
+   When created by a :class:`GFF_Reader` object, the following attributes are also present, with the information from the remaining GFF columns:

       .. attribute:: GenomicFeature.source